D4vel0per/filedude_discordbot/README.md

 - ### `!desc`
-If you need to check which commands are available and what does everyone of them, you can run this command, it will output this message:
+If you need to check which commands are available and what does everyone of them, you can run this command, it will output a help message.

-> HERE IS THE DESCRIPTION OF MY COMMANDS!
-HAVE FUN READING:
->
-> COMMANDS:
->
->!parse -> Returns a requirements-like formatted version of what you passed as a argument
->
->!create -> Creates a text file containing the text from the user input
->
->!cp -> Fusion between !create and !parse: creates a requirements.txt file from user input
->
->!desc -> Prints this message
->
->FLAGS:
->
->--name -> it goes after !create or !cp commands to indicate to the bot the file name

 ## Flags
 These are pseudo-arguments that allow to set some info about command execution,